 Section 5 – When an ACSA member from Region XIV is considering running for an ACSA state office, the potential candidate must declare his/her desire to run for office.
 The potential/declared candidate should be required to supply a letter of support from his/her superintendent.
 The Region Board of Directors shall discuss the viability of a particular candidate for a state office.
 Following a vote, the Region president will sign the candidate’s nomination form and forward it to State ACSA.
 A campaign committee will be formed and a budget established.
 The Region Board will approve the budget.

 Section 1 – The Region Leadership Assembly shall require and supervise accepted accounting procedures.

-Section 2 – The Region Leadership Assembly shall require an annual review of fiscal records and assure that required reports are forwarded to State ACSA.
+Section 2 – The Executive Regional Board shall require an annual review of fiscal records and assure that required reports are forwarded to State ACSA.

 Section 3 – A line in the Region budget will be added for this purpose: ACSA state campaigns and funds will be contributed to this program budget annually to prepare for future candidate support.
 Once the campaign budget is established, a candidate and or campaign committee may petition the board for additional support/funds if a campaign warrants reconsideration.

 Section 4 – Decisions regarding those things the Region will and will not pay for, and in what approximate amounts, shall be made in consultation with Appendix A, the “Present Practice” document.
 The Executive Board shall be responsible for updating this document once each year.
 Changes to Appendix A, however minor, shall only be made with consent of the Executive Board and do not require a vote from Region membership.
 It should not be construed that all things in Appendix A will be funded; disbursements still require the approval of the Executive Board and will be considered future budgets allow.